pulp/pulp_rpm/docs/user-guide/features.rst

 | A Module lists artifacts it consists of.
 | A Module can depend on other Modules.
 | Complicated case 2 (RPM dependencies, module dependencies).
+| RPM dependencies are in the same repository as the modules and module artifacts.

 ::